ajaydivakaran/spring-boot-redis/Readme.md

 ##### Spring Boot and Redis observations
 * Connection with Redis is established on first web request i.e lazy initialisation
-* By default, uses byte serializers.
-Serializers can be overridden to use JSON.
+* By default, uses byte serializers which requires classes to implement serializable interface.
+* Serializers can be overridden to use JSON.
 * For immutable entries KEY/VALUE is simpler compared to HASHES
+* Transactional support to be enabled in template.

 ##### References